 Communication Is Key

 Communication is essential when flying, whether it’s between the plane and the tower, the pilot and his wingman, etc. It’s also essential in the world of business.
-Trainer Dave Mitchell, who has his Masters Degree in Human Resources and is a sought-after international speaker, shares valuable information with the group about their own unique communication style and how to recognize and relate to the styles of your colleagues and customers to ensure your business takes off!
+Trainer Dave Mitchell, a sought-after international speaker with a Masters Degree in Human Resources, will shares valuable information with the group about how to recognize and relate unique communication styles of your colleagues and customers to ensure your business takes off!